samrocketman/jenkins-bootstrap-shared/README.md

 - Jenkins as immutable infrastructure made easy.

 Jenkins is traditionally challenging to safely QA and test upgrades.
-This project aims to make managing a Jenkins instance and all of its plugins easy.
+This project aims to make safely managing a Jenkins instance and all of its plugins easy.

 Goals of this project: